Instructor: Zuoliu Ding

-Section Review Questions: These are self-test and no turn-in required but also important homework.
-The questions are selected from the Section Review in textbook in each chapter.
-You can find the answers available in the text to verify by yourself.
-The Section Review Questions help you understand concepts in teaching materials and in tests.
-A strong recommendation is that you do all the Section Review after class and make sure your answers are correct.
-You are free to bring any problem to the beginning of next class, if necessary.
+Section/Chapter Review Questions/Exercises: These are self-test and no turn-in required but also important homework.
+The questions are selected from the Section or Chapter Reviews in textbook.
+You can find the answers available in the textbook and class site to verify by yourself.
+The Review Questions/Exercises help you understand concepts in teaching materials and in tests.
+A strong recommendation is that you do all of them after the class and make sure your answers are correct.
+You are free to bring any problem to the class to ask, if necessary.

 Extra Credits: We have optional programming exercises nearly for each chapter, which can be additional problems to consider with bonus points.
 You are encouraged to solve these problems to obtain extra credits, as long as you have potential to face more challenges.
 There might be essays assigned to write for designated topics that will evaluate your ability in analysis and comprehension of concepts.
 The seminars or quizzes might be scheduled according to teaching pace and content.
 You are always encouraged to present your own opinion, point of view, and code description in your assignments, as well as in classroom discussions.

 Assignment Turn-in Policy:

 1. Any assignment including Programming and Extra Exercises, will be expected within one week.
 During this period, the maximum score is full points.